104th Operational Maneuvers Regiment: Training

-The 104th RMO operators are trained in the Special Troops Superior School (ESTS) in Biskra for the skydiving and the special operations, and they're trained too in the commando and parachute training and initiation (EFCIP) in Boghar on commando techniques, survival, healing and second level special operations.
-For that the 104th RMO has a training plateform with several buildings and houses in order to the 104th RMO operators practice the counter terrorism and hostage rescue training.
+The 104th RMO operators are trained in the Special Troops Superior School (ESTS) in Biskra for the skydiving and the special operations, and they are trained as well in the commando and parachute training and initiation (EFCIP) in Boghar on commando techniques, survival, healing and second level special operations.
+For that the 104th RMO has a training platform with several buildings and houses in order for the 104th RMO operators to practice counter terrorism and hostage rescue training.

-Moreover, they are foreign-trained including in United States, in Russia...
+Moreover, they are foreign-trained including in United States and in Russia.